Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

     end
 ```

 The "worker loop" in this case is responsible for processing messages from the queue.
-Messages can have types and are required to use `std::string`, rather than their non-allocating counterpart: `std::string_view`.
+Messages can have types (`LOG`, `FLUSH`, `TERMINTE`) and are required to use `std::string`, rather than their non-allocating counterpart: `std::string_view`.
 Otherwise, we may get invalid data.

 ```cpp
 bool hm::log::LogThreadPool::ProcessNextMsg()